Web Hosting

 Remove the Log4j code causing the installation issue found on the Huntress Log4J Testing environment.
 This technique is more complicated (and perhaps hazardous), but it works with all server versions.

-The above fixes are working, it’s not a guaranteed fix, but it’s worth finding the vulnerability on your server/system.
+The above fixes are working; it’s not a guaranteed fix, but it’s worth finding the vulnerability on your server/system.
 These methods can be applied to both Windows/Linux/MAC or any other Operating System.

 Meanwhile, other companies claim that attacks based on Log4j are rising.
 “The whole Internet is being searched at the moment — at least two botnets are hunting for unpatched vulnerabilities, and we’ll be seeing more in the coming days,” Kevin Reed, CEO of Singapore-based cybersecurity firm Acronis CISO, stated.
-Prior to Friday, we identified exploitation attempts in the single digits; but during the weekend, we witnessed a 300-fold increase worldwide.
+Before Friday, we identified exploitation attempts in the single digits, but during the weekend, we witnessed a 300-fold increase worldwide.
 It’s difficult to identify which are targeted exploitations — they’re unlikely to be traced at the time.”

 Leave a Reply